Streetcar’s Riverside Square to change the face of Riverside forever.

 Well there you have it.
 In true Streetcar form they’re reaching out to the community and engaging residents.
-They know full and well they will be a lot of of push back since this the THE largest development the East Side has ever seen.
+They know full and well they will be a lot of push back since this THE largest development the East Side has ever seen.
 A lot of people are going to complain about the lack of parking (they’re only building 178 spaces for 555 units).
 But the fact that they’re building 61 retail parking spaces means they really are focusing on building the infrastructure to support this many new residents.

 Don’t know exactly how we feel about this yet as the info is so fresh but we’ll certainly develop an opinion and share will you all.
 What do you think?
 Comment below or on our FB Page or Twitter.
 Hope to hear from you!